ash/raku-course/essentials/positionals/exercises/traffic-lights/index.md

 ## Problem

-The traffic lights changes its colour every second.
-When it is turned on, the colour is yellow.
+The traffic light changes its colour every second.
+When it was first turned on, it started as yellow.
 Then, every second the colour changed in the order yellow — red — yellow — green and the cycle starts over.

 Write a program that prints the state of the traffic lights on the 51<sup>st</sup>, 102<sup>nd</sup> and 305<sup>th</sup> second, assuming that the colour on the 1<sup>st</sup> second is red.